arthurgermano/svelte-client-router/README.md

   // ## Boolean
   consoleLogStores: true, // ## Default is true

-  // ## Uses Route Layout defines if you will be using layout
-  // ## for each route or not - can be ignored in the route
-  // ## Boolean
-  usesRouteLayout: true, // ## Default is true

   // ## Consider Trailing Slash On Matching Route
   // ## add an slash in the end of the route path to search in the route definitions
   // ## Boolean
   considerTrailingSlashOnMatchingRoute: true // ## Default is true

+  // ## Max Redirect Before Enter
+  // ## the maximum value to before enter execute when redirecting
+  // ## Integer
+  maxRedirectBeforeEnter: 30, // ## Default is 30

   // ## Use Scroll - enable or disables scrolling on entering the route
   // ## Boolean